devThom-studios/Modeling-Climate-Induced-Changes-in-Vectorial-Capacity-of-Malaria-Vectors/README.md

-### This paper has not been submitted yet.
-It is currently in progress.
+<h2 align='center'> This paper has not been submitted yet.
+It is currently in progress. </h2>
-#### This article is based on my undergraduate thesis.
+<h4 align='center'> This article is based on my undergraduate thesis. </h4>

 <h4 align="center">
   <a href="https://git.io/typing-svg">